-- room thermostat control, OR

-- external room thermostat control.

-- Space heating can be done by:

-- The indoor unit

-- An auxiliary boiler (field supply) connected to the system

-- When there is a heating request, the indoor unit or the auxiliary boiler starts operating.
-Which of these units operates, depends on the outdoor temperature (status of the changeover to external heat source).
-When the permission is given to the auxiliary boiler, the space heating by the indoor unit is turned OFF.

-- Bivalent operation is only possible if:
+- Space heating can be done by: - The indoor unit - An auxiliary boiler (field supply) connected to the system - When the room thermostat requests heating, the indoor unit or the auxiliary boiler starts operating depending on the outdoor temperature (status of the changeover to external heat source).
+When the permission is given to the auxiliary boiler, the space heating by the indoor unit is turned OFF. - Bivalent operation is only possible for space heating, NOT for domestic hot water production.
+Domestic hot water is always produced by the DHW tank connected to the indoor unit.

-- Space heating is turned ON, and

-- DHW tank operation is turned OFF

-- Domestic hot water is always produced by the DHW tank connected to the indoor unit.